Indonesia seeks import tariff relief for steel products to China

 2019-11-07 13:59:36 [Print]

-Coordinating Maritime Affairs and Investment Minister Luhut Binsar Pandjaitan, at a meeting with Chinese President Xi Jinping, sought import duty leniency for Indonesian steel products
+Coordinating Maritime Affairs and Investment Minister Luhut Binsar Pandjaitan, at a meeting with Chinese President Xi Jinping, sought import duty leniency for Indonesian steel products.
+The meeting was held on the sidelines of the China International Import Expo (CIIE), Shanghai.

 "During the seven-minute meeting, I conveyed the latest situation of export from Indonesia.
 I sought leniency or expungement of import duty imposed for Indonesian steel products, and President Xi said that he will consider this," the minister noted in a statement here on Wednesday.